-The Company has incurred net losses since its inception which has resulted in a cumulative deficit at March 31, 2019 of \$108 million.
-Since inception, the Company has financed its operations principally from the sale of equity securities, the issuance of notes payable and license arrangements.
+The Company has incurred net losses since its inception which has resulted in a cumulative deficit at September 30, 2019 of \$111 million.
+Since inception, the Company has financed its operations principally from the sale of equity securities, the issuance of notes payable, product and service contracts and license arrangements.

-The Company's plans for the next twelve months reflect management's anticipation of increases in revenues from sales of the ClearPoint System and related disposable products resulting from greater utilization at existing installed sites and the installation of the ClearPoint system at new sites.
-Management also anticipates that growth in operating expenses will be modest in comparison to the anticipated growth in revenues, with resulting decreases in loss from operations and in cash used in operations.
-There is no assurance, however, that the Company will be able to achieve its anticipated results, and even in the event such results are achieved, the Company expects to continue to consume cash in its operations over at least the next twelve months.
+The Company's plans for the next twelve months reflect management's anticipation of: (a) increases in revenues from sales of the ClearPoint System and related disposable products resulting from greater utilization at existing installed sites and the installation of the ClearPoint system at new sites, and from expansion of its product and service platforms; (b) growth in operating expenses that will be modest in comparison to the anticipated growth in revenues, with resulting decreases in loss from operations and in cash used in operations, albeit continuing to result in operations consuming cash over at least the next twelve months; and (c) financing activities to support repayment of debt obligations maturing in 2020 as discussed in Note 5.
+In management's opinion, cash and cash equivalent balances at September 30, 2019, when combined with the Company's operational and financing plans as set forth herein, are sufficient to support the Company's operations and meet its obligations for at least the next twelve months.
+There is no assurance, however, that the Company will be able to achieve the objectives set forth in such plans.